janse180/dcaas/index.md

   <section id="lead" class="lead">
-    The Cluster in the Cloud project gives you ideas and reference architecture in expanding your cluster to the cloud.
+    The Dynamic Cluster as a Service (DCAAS) project provides solutions for deploying dynamic clusters in the cloud, including a reference architecture, example configurations and deployment tools.
     All solutions provided are based on <a href="http://eresearchsa.github.io/dynamiccluster">Dynamic Cluster</a>.
   </section>

 ## Overview

-Dynamic Cluster is a key element in the deployment of dynamic cluster in the cloud.
-Apart from that, we also need to consider several things when running a cluster in the cloud.
+The Dynamic Cluster software enables the deployment of a dynamic cluster in the cloud.
+Clusters can be configured in a number of different ways, so we also need to consider several things when setting up a cluster in the cloud, including:

-Some aspects to consider:

-- Selection of cloud system
+- Selection of cloud infrastructure (or middleware)
-- Authentication Mechanisms of the cloud
+- Authentication mechanisms of the cloud
-- Configuring Workload Managers/Schedulers
+- Configuring cluster Workload Managers/Schedulers
 - Performance / workload of jobs running in the cloud
 - Decision on which jobs to Cloud Burst.
 - Network connectivity